HR0430-H – Job Classification

 The Human Resources’ Office is responsible for classifying all staff exempt and non-exempt positions at the Health Science Center in accordance with University policy.

-Based on the evaluation described above, positions are then assigned a job family, a job classification and a salary scale.
+Based on the evaluation, positions are then assigned a job family, a job allocation and market range.

-The job classification is supported by a job summary and a base skills level.
+The job classification is supported by a job summary and base skills level.

 The job summary is a brief statement of the purpose of the position, e.g., “Supervises day-to-day activities and operations of an accounting, financial or budget office.”